coolAlias/StructureGenerationAPI/INSTRUCTIONS.md

 control over exactly where and how the structure is generated.

 =======
-Step 1: Add your blockArray to the generator's list
+Step 1: Add your blockArrays
 =======

 Once you have your blockArray(s) set up correctly (see below), you will need to add them to the WorldGenStructure generator's list of arrays to generate.

-This is done with one of four methods:
+This is done with one of six methods:
-"addBlockArray(int[][][][])" - adds a blockArray to current list "setBlockArray(int[][][][])" - overwrites current list with provided blockArray "addBlockArrayList(List<int[][][][]>)" - adds a list of blockArrays to current list "setBlockArrayList(List<int[][][][]>)" - overwrites current list with provided list
+"addBlockArray(int[][][][])" - adds a blockArray to current list "setBlockArray(int[][][][])" - overwrites current list with provided blockArray "addBlockArrayList(List<int[][][][]>)" - adds a list of blockArrays to current list "setBlockArrayList(List<int[][][][]>)" - overwrites current list with provided list "setStructure(Structure)" - overwrites current blockArray list with list from structure "setStructureWithRotation(Structure, int)" - as above, but also rotates the structure

 If you have more than one layer, they should be added from the bottom up, so first the base, then the layer on top of the base, and so on until the final topmost layer is added.

 =======
-Step 2: Set your structure's facing
+Step 2: Set structure facing
 =======

 "setStructureFacing(StructureGeneratorBase.DIRECTION)"